 Lactate can be produced in excess under the following conditions:

 A false increase in lactic acid concentration has been identified in 2 dogs with ethylene glycol poisoning (Hopper and Epstein 2013).
-This is thought to be due to the fact that ethylene glycol intermediates (glycolic acid, glyoxalic acid) act as substrates for the L-lactate oxidase enzyme, which is added to the reaction to accelerate the oxidation of the lactic acid.
+This is thought to be due to the fact that ethylene glycol intermediates (glycolic acid, glyoxalic acid) act as substrates for the L-lactate oxidase enzyme, which is added to the reaction to accelerate the oxidation of the lactic acid, although ethylene glycol is also considered a cause of type B2 lactic acidosis (Rosenstein et al 2018).
 Spectrophotometric measurement of lactate can be used to obtain more accurate concentrations of lactate (Meng et al 2010, Hopper and Epstein 2013).